rclone/rclone/docs/content/docs.md

 When using multi thread downloads (see above `--multi-thread-cutoff`) this sets the maximum number of streams to use.
-Set to `0` to disable multi thread downloads.
-(Default 4)
+Set to `0` to disable multi thread downloads (Default 4).

 Exactly how many streams rclone uses for the download depends on the size of the file.
 To calculate the number of download streams Rclone